vhscom/sveltekit-oauth/README.md

 ## Adding more Providers

-SvelteKitAuth uses a object-oriented approach towards creating providers.
+SvelteKit OAuth uses a object-oriented approach towards creating providers.
 It is unopinionated and allows you to implement any three-legged authentication flow such as OAuth, SAML SSO, and even regular credential logins by omitting the `signin()` route.

 You can implement your own using the `Provider` base provider class, and by implementing the `signin()` and `callback()` methods: